-Tokyo Metropolitan Government Building is the headquarters of the Tokyo metropolitan government, and a well-known landmark in Shinjuku area.
+The Tokyo Metropolitan Government Building is the headquarters of the Tokyo metropolitan government and a well-known landmark in the Shinjuku area.
 It was designed by Kenzo Tange, a world-famous architect.
-The building is open to public except specific rooms and floors and in fact one of the most popular tourist attractions in the area!
-This because of its observation deck on the 45th floor which offers you a breathtaking 360 view of Tokyo!
-On sunny days especially in winter when the air is clean, you can see Mt.
-Fuji in a distance!
-Best of it all: it is free to go up!
+The building is mostly open to the public except for a few select rooms and floors.
+The observation deck on the 45th floor offers you a breathtaking 360 degree panoramic view of the city!
+On sunny days, especially in winter when the air is clean, you can see Mt.
+Fuji in the distance!
+What’s more, it’s free to go up!
 You can take the elevator from the 1st floor to go up to the observation deck.
-Don’t be put off by the line of people waiting to go up, it moves surprisingly fast!
+Don’t be put off by the line of people waiting to go up, as it moves surprisingly fast!

 Shinjuku Government Building Observatories

 North Observatory 9.30am – 11pm

 South Observatory 9:30am – 5.30pm (until 11pm when North Observatory is closed)